Quick Home Offers

 Q: What is cash for keys?

-A: Cash for keys is an agreement where you pay the occupant a set amount of money to leave voluntarily.
-It avoids the court process and is often faster and cheaper than a formal eviction.
-Always get the agreement in writing before exchanging money, and make sure the tenants have actually vacated the property.
+A: Cash for keys is an agreement where you pay the occupant a set amount to leave voluntarily.
+It avoids the court process and is often faster than a formal eviction.
+In California, expect to pay $2,000 to $10,000 or more, depending on the market and situation.
+Always get the agreement in writing before exchanging money, and do not pay until the occupants have vacated completely.

 Q: Will Quick Home Offers® buy a property with squatters?

 A: Yes.
-We buy properties with squatters, unauthorized occupants, and difficult tenant situations across California.
+We buy houses, multifamily properties, condos, and land with squatters, unauthorized occupants, and difficult tenant situations across California.
 The seller does not need to complete an eviction before selling to us.
 We handle the occupant situation after closing.
 Call (805) 870-5749 to discuss your property.

 Adam Justiniano of Quick Home Offers